Best WordPress Plugins to Use After Successful HubSpot Migration

 • Microsoft Clarity (Free): Provides session recordings, heatmaps, and user behavior analytics to understand how visitors interact with your website.

-• Site Kit by Google: (Free): Connect your Google Analytics account and integrate with other Google services like Search Console.
+• Site Kit by Google: (Free): Connect your Google Analytics account and integrate with other Google services like Search Console to track your website's traffic and user engagement.

 • Parse.ly (Paid): Provides in-depth website analytics, audience insights, and content intelligence specifically designed for publishers and marketers.